 Our first obligation is to the children already enrolled in the school.
 Families of children currently enrolled are asked to express their preferences in January for the following year; however, due to physical space limitations in each classroom, we cannot guarantee re-enrollment from year to year.
 The number of openings remaining in each group will be determined from the base of returning children.

 Whenever possible, priority is given to applicants who are siblings of children currently enrolled; however, acceptance is not guaranteed.

 The Children's School is committed to providing quality education for all children, and therefore, children with special rights are enrolled in all of our groups.
 In a model of inclusion, children who need therapy services receive them in the context of their school day whenever possible.
 We have a team of specialists who collaborate with teachers, families, and others who may be involved in setting goals for children with special needs.
 Every attempt is made to collaborate with school systems to secure the services required for children and families.
 The Children's School serves a wide spectrum of learning differences and all decisions are made on an individual basis.

 Consideration is given to families who are part of the Tufts community.

-Final admissions decisions are made by the Director after close consultation with the Associate Director/Special Rights Coordinator, and Teaching Staff.
+Final admissions decisions are made by the Director after close consultation with the School Coordinator, Special Rights Coordinator, and Teaching Staff.

 Once accepted, a non-refundable $650.00 deposit is required and an enrollment contract is signed.
 When ever possible, we will let families know of their admissions status by mid-March.
 Children who do not receive a slot by the beginning of April are placed on an active waiting list.